About Us | Gethsemane Cemetery and Memorial Gardens

 3. Ghana Fantasy Coffins – In Ghana, most people believe that life continues after death, and therefore funerals should be celebratory.
 To embody this idea, the Ga people make fantasy coffins in unusual shapes and colors.
 Each coffin is one of a kind, and usually represents the deceased’s life or career in some way.

-4. Italy Capsula Mundi – The Capsula Mundi is an eco-friendly burial container that uses cremains to fertilize and seed a new tree.
+4. Italy Capsula Mundi – The Capsula Mundi is a burial container that uses cremains to fertilize and seed a new tree.
 The Latin name refers to a proverb that states, “transformations of our body between the mineral, vegetal and animal worlds: the three key elements of life on Earth.”
 Italians are embracing this new tradition as a way to remind everyone that death is not forever, as the death will breed new life in the form of a tree. cemeteries in Matthews, NC

 5. Japan Ruriden Columbarium – Tokyo is one of the densest urban areas in the world, making it hard for the Japanese to find places to bury their dead.
 The colorful and high tech Ruriden Columbarium is a solution to this problem.
 It features thousands of crystal Buddhas, each representing a recently deceased.
 The ashes are interred in the columbarium for 33 years before being moved to a communal burial site beneath the temple, allowing people to grieve in the traditional way before making space for others to do the same.